dimi-fn/Various-Data-Science-Scripts/AI/Notes.md

           * when a is close to zero, you take very small steps towards the local minimum.
 On the contrary, when a is close to 1, then you take larger steps across the function line and in this latter case you may fail to converge because you might overpass the local minimum
                * with a fixed learning rate, you adjust the `a` to automatically take smaller steps when you start approaching the local minimum
      * `w`,`b`: **parameters**
-          * update them *simultaneously* and repeat until you reach the local minima
+          * update them *simultaneously* and repeat until convergence, i.e. until you reach one local minimum
+               * when the cost function is the squared error cost, then there is always only one local minimum (global minimum)
      * `d/dw J(w,b)`: the **derivative** term

+* `Batch` gradient descent: each step of the gradient descent uses *all* the training examples for each update step

 -------------------------------------------------